 2) Using a pre-built template – I don’t care what world-class graphics designers say; you do NOT need a fancy $5,000 custom-built template to do well with eCommerce.
 One of my most popular eCommerce stores uses a built-in template, and I have never heard a single customer say, “Hey!
 Is this a stock template?
 I’m not sure about you guys ….”
 Even if you use the most popular template in the world, 99.9% of your customers will have no idea.

-When starting your first eCommerce site, I strongly recommend doing as much as possible yourself in the beginning.
+When making your first online store, I strongly recommend doing as much as possible yourself in the beginning.
 If you don’t understand how your business fundamentally works, you won’t be able to effectively train a team in the future.
 And having to rely on paid contractors (programmers, web designers, etc.) every time you need to make a change is an expensive and helpless position to be in.

 Doing things yourself also makes you prioritize what’s important to move forward and what can wait.
 It’s really easy to throw money at a problem instead of really analyzing whether it’s: 1) really necessary and 2) a good investment.
 When you do most things yourself early on, you’re less likely to waste money on nonessential items.